 In the past century, new additives have been discovered and invented that can be used to improve food products at relatively low cost.
 The first of these included colours in cheese, emulsifiers in margarine, baking powder in cake mixes and gelling agents in jams.
 The past 40 or so years have seen dramatic developments in food science and technology, along with a substantial increase in the use of food additives.
 The food industry can now make a huge variety of products, with good and uniform quality, which are sold at reasonable prices.

 Food additives and changing lifestyles

 Our way of life has changed dramatically in the past few decades, with the busier lives we lead meaning we spend less time in the kitchen.
-New technology, combined with food additives, has made it possible for wholesome food to be prepared on a large scale at economical prices, allowing us to eat good food without spending hours cooking it.

 Why are food additives used?

 To maintain a food’s nutritional quality, for example by preventing vitamins, essential amino acids and unsaturated fats from degrading.